 One of the questions we are frequently asked is: ‘who would be interested in buying my business?’
 For starters, there are three broad groups that buyers fit into:

 We want to think about which may apply to your business; understand the pros and cons of each; and build a strategy that would be appropriate for each.

 Owner/Operators are similar to the current owner, but 20-25 years younger.
 They will buy a business and be very active in the day-to-day management.
 Their primary compensation will be the salary/bonuses they take from the business.
-They most likely need to have a skill set similar to the current owner in terms of overall knowledge of the industry, but also have fresh ideas in terms of how the business could be run and grow to the next level.
+They likely need to have a skill set similar to the current owner in terms of overall knowledge of the industry.
+However, they should also have fresh ideas in terms of how the business is run and grows.
 The buyer needs to be sure he can duplicate or replace all the responsibilities the current owner is managing.
 Because this is an individual, they will probably need to obtain financing to complete the purchase.
-This complicates the process because the deal will need to go through a bank’s underwriting process, and that will take time.
+This complicates the process because the deal will need to go through a bank’s underwriting process, which takes time.
 Many of these loans qualify for SBA financing which is very attractive.
 There are many website portals available to market the business to this group of buyers.

 A seller can be helpful with drafting a preliminary list if perhaps they’ve been approached in the past, know companies in their industry that may be interested, or can give parameters to build the list for outreach.

 Financial Buyers are groups like private equity firms and family offices.
 They may be looking for a single acquisition, or as we mentioned above, a larger consolidation strategy.
 This group is interested in the return on the investment (ROI) the business can generate from cash flow, and ultimately what they can sell the business for in 3-7 years.
 They will be looking for enhancements they can aggressively make to revenue growth, cost savings, or both.
 Sometimes, they will bring in a new management team.
 However, in most instances, they will want a core existing group to manage the business.